 At Somar Digital, one of the areas that we’ve really tried to improve upon over the last 12 months is website testing.
-It’s always been a part of our process but we’ve seen firsthand how important it is to project success if the testing stage of the development process is robust and thorough.
-In this blog, we’ll take a look at some key aspects of testing why it’s overall important for the success of a web project.
+It’s always been a part of our process but we’ve seen firsthand how important it is to the success of a project if testing is robust and thorough.
+In this blog, we’ll take a look at some key aspects of testing and why it’s important for the overall success of a web project.

 What is Web Testing?

 Web testing is making sure that an application performs the way that it's meant to before it is released publically.
 We test its accuracy and stability across all the different components and functions that make up a website and try to eliminate any bugs that will prevent a user from completing a task or tasks that they came to the website for.
 When our developers are building a site or updating a current site they go through various stages of peer review and testing to make sure that when our clients get the changes it should work as they want it to work.

 Acceptance criteria testing represents a user’s perspective and specify how the system will function.
 When testing against a particular user story we set up a test plan which ensures that we test everything that is associated with the user story.
 For example, we outline the expected results (how the application should perform after executing the above testing steps) and measure this against the actual results (how the application actually behaved after executing the testing steps).
 From there we log any bugs that are found, which are then fixed by the developers before a user story is sent to the client for sign-off.